LarsNorlander/dev-diary/general.md

 ## September 27, 2018

 Had an entire day's worth of an interview, answering emails, and code examinations.
 I'm hoping that soon enough I could get a job.

+## September 30, 2018

+I've been out for a while but last Friday, I've actually got a job offer!
+And I'll be working on AI too.
+This is a bit of a funny turn of events because this is basically the opposite of everything I've worked on previously.
+But hey!
+It's something new and something really exciting!
+I'm glad I have the opportunity to work in AI professionally.